SceneGate/Ekona/docs/specs/cartridge/cartridge.md

 # Cartridge format

-The binary cartridge format (also known as `SRL`) is the way to pack the information and files for a DS and DSi program.
+The binary cartridge format (also known as `SRL` or _ROM_) is the way to pack the information and files for a DS and DSi program.
 This is the format that physical cartridge carts have, but also the format used by digital content like DSiWare and utility programs from the DSi firmware.

 > [!NOTE]
 > These documents refer to DS/DSi programs.
 This also includes games.